top of page

 What “Courage Over Comfort” Means in Mediation

-• Vulnerability: Accepting that you might feel hurt, uncertain, or worried about the future but choosing to engage in a process anyway.
+• Vulnerability: Accept that you may feel hurt or uncertain about the future, yet choose to engage in the mediation process.

-• Risk: Acknowledging that mediation may bring up strong emotions or uncomfortable truths but moving forward anyway to reach an agreement.
+• Risk: Understand that mediation can evoke strong emotions or uncomfortable truths, but proceed anyway to reach an agreement.

-• Connection: Shifting from seeing the other parent as the “opponent” to recognising there’s still a relationship (for your children) and a future to build.
+• Connection: Shift your perspective from seeing the other parent as an “opponent” to recognising the ongoing relationship for your children’s sake.

-For clients coming to Pax Mediation for divorce mediation, including child arrangements, and their financial separation, these principles translate into practical benefits:
+For clients coming to Pax Mediation for divorce mediation, including child arrangements and financial separation, these principles translate into practical benefits:

-• A space where both parents can speak, listen, and be heard.
+• A space where both parents can speak, listen, and feel heard.

-• A focus on what really matters.
-This might include your children’s wellbeing, your future relationship as co-parents, and the financial needs of everyone in the family.
+• A focus on what truly matters, such as your children’s wellbeing and the financial needs of the family.

-• A process that helps reduce conflict, rather than escalate it.
+• A process that aims to reduce conflict rather than escalate it.

-• A pathway to agreement that feels sustainable, not rushed or imposed.
+• A pathway to sustainable agreements that are not rushed or imposed.

 How Pax Mediation Embeds the Courage Approach